-- 81. Plaintiffs reallege and incorporate herein by reference the allegations contained in all preceding paragraphs, and further allege as follows: - 82.
-Plaintiffs bring this claim individually and on behalf of the Members of the Class for Defendant's violations of New York's Deceptive Acts or Practices Law, NY GBL § 349. - 83.
-NY GBL § 349 states that "deceptive acts or practices in the conduct of any business, trade or commerce or in the furnishing of any service in this state are ... unlawful." - 84.
-It is not necessary to prove justifiable reliance under NY GBL § 349.
-See Koch v.
+- Plaintiffs reallege and incorporate herein by reference the allegations 82. contained in all preceding paragraphs, and further allege as follows: - Plaintiffs bring this claim individually and on behalf of the Members of the 83.
+Class for Defendant's violations of New York's Deceptive Acts or Practices Law, NY GBL § 349. - NY GBL § 349 states that "deceptive acts or practices in the conduct of any 84. business, trade or commerce or in the furnishing of any service in this state are ... unlawful." - Any person who has been injured by reason of a violation of NY GBL § 349 85. may bring an action to enjoin such unlawful act or practice, an action to recover actual damages or fifty dollars, whichever is greater, or both. court may, in its discretion, increase the award to an amount not to exceed three times the actual damage, up to one thousand dollars, if the conduct was willful or knowing. - It is not necessary to prove justifiable reliance under NY GBL § 349.
+86. Koch v.
 Acker, Merrall & Condit.
 Co., 18 N.Y.3d 940, 941 (N.Y.
 App.
 Div.
 2012) ("To the extent that the Appellate Division order imposed a reliance requirement on General Business law 349 . . . claims, it was error.
-Justifiable reliance by the plaintiff is not an element of the statutory claim.") (internal citations omitted). - 85.
-Defendant engaged in deceptive acts and practices by offering misbranded Products for sale in trade or commerce to Plaintiffs and the Class Members by way of packaging the Products in containers made, formed or filled as to be misleading and which contain non-functional slack-fill.
+Justifiable reliance by the plaintiff is not an element of the statutory claim.") (internal citations omitted). - Defendant engaged in deceptive acts and practices by offering misbranded 87.
+Products for sale in trade or commerce to Plaintiffs and the Class Members by way of packaging the Products in containers made, formed or filled as to be misleading and which contain non-functional slack-fill.
 Such practices were in violation of NY GBL § 349 and 21 C.F.R.
-100.100.
+100.100. - Defendant violated federal and New York law because the Products are 88. packaged in containers made, formed or filled as to be misleading and which